tigerzhang/msgbus_amqp_proxy/README.md

-# MsgBus Amqp Proxy
+# Yunba Amqp Proxy

-This is a proxy of rabbitmq.
+This is a proxy library of rabbitmq using in Yunba.io.

 It connects to multiple rabbitmq brokers, and dispatch messages to them randomly leveraging pg2:get_closest_pid.